This page was last updated 14-August-2018

 U3A in East Suffolk is a thriving organisation, one of the most active U3As in the country.
 As a self-help operation, we rely on a willing team of volunteers to keep things running smoothly.
 The work is interesting and sociable.
 Please click here to learn more.

-All postal correspondence for the Membership Secretary should now be sent to this new address:
+All postal correspondence for the Membership Secretary should be sent to this address:

 U3A East Suffolk Membership Secretary, PO Box 338, Woodbridge, IP12 9FB.